 Our BA (Hons) Criminology and Law degree has standard entry requirements.
 To be able to study this course, we need to see that you have:

 We also offer an internal English test for applicants.
 More information on this can be found here.

 We are happy to consider an application from you if you can evidence that you have relevant work experience where you can demonstrate critical thinking and analysis skills.

 We’ll ask you for a personal statement that demonstrates your ability to study the course.
 We may also want references and evidence of relevant experience.

-This course is designed to equip you with a range of transferable skills that will allow you to understand two unique disciplines in-depth, so you’ll eventually feel confident enough to make a decision about where your future lies.
-You may already have a career in mind or want to enhance a career you are already pursuing, we are here to support you.
+This course is designed to equip you with a range of universal skills and knowledge that will help you understand criminology and law in-depth, so you’ll eventually feel confident enough to make a decision about your career pathway.
+Whether you already have a future profession in mind, or want to enhance the career you are currently pursuing, we’re here to fully support you in your endeavours.

 With a criminology and law degree under your belt, the possibilities are endless!
 After graduating, you’ll have a range of key skills that will enhance your employability factor and prepare you for the world of work, helping you to stand out from the crowd.
 After studying this degree, you'll be able to:

 Choosing to study criminology and law is perfect if you’re looking to put your new knowledge into practice.
 This flexible qualification can give you access to many different career opportunities, such as: